Are Facebook, Snapchat, Pinterest, Linkedin, Instagram and Twitter screen-sucking your time away from important tasks and goals?

 The way to get more done is to guard your most precious commodity: your time.
 Put yourself as priority #1 and block off that time on your calendar.

 Many productive and successful people do their urgent and important tasks first thing in the morning.
-Answering emails or messages is reserved for a specific time of day.
+Answering emails or messages are reserved for a specific time of day.
 Notifications on devices are turned off.
 If you don’t guard your time, you can be sure others will steal it from you.

 4. Find “flow” in your day.